joydesigner/powerauto/README.md

 #### Features:
 - Removes old images from specified ACR
-- Configurable number of images to retain per repository
-- Option to run in scan mode or deletion mode
 - Can target a specific repository or all repositories in the registry

 #### Usage: